handrew/all-weather-for-noobs/README.md

 ## Why All Weather?

 All Weather is a risk parity strategy developed and used by Bridgewater.
-Much has been written – by <a target="_blank" href="https://www.bridgewater.com/research-library/risk-parity/">Bridgewater</a> and others – about the advantages of risk parity over modern portfolio theory.
-The disadvantages of traditional Markowitz optimization include:
+Much has been written – by <a target="_blank" href="https://www.bridgewater.com/research-library/risk-parity/">Bridgewater</a> and <a href="https://www.aqr.com/Insights/Research/White-Papers/Understanding-Risk-Parity" target="_blank">others</a> – about the advantages of risk parity over modern portfolio theory.

-* They assume stable covariance, and in particular that stocks and bonds are inversely correlated.
-* Expected return assumptions are often inaccurate.
-* "Risk tolerance" is de facto proportional to percentage of stocks you own.

-All Weather, on the other hand, does not make any covariance or expected return assumptions.

 ## Modifications

-In no particular order and subject to revision:
+The most salient modifications I made to the strategy are:

 * Variances are assumed to be independent (i.e., they are summed without adjusting for covariances)
 * Gold was used as a substitute for inflation-protected securities (and long-term bonds for bonds) because retail investors do not have easy access to leverage, so more volatile substitutes had to be selected
+* ETFs used: Growth rising (VTI, DBC), growth falling (TLT, GLD), inflation rising (GLD, DBC), inflation falling (TLT, VTI)